-- 1. Please make sure your connections are working before lecture.
-You will need reliable internet for virtual learning. - 2.
-Be mindful that you are in a live classroom setting, everyone can see and hear everyone else.
+- 1. Please make sure internet connection is working before lecture.
+Students need reliable internet for virtual learning. - 2.
+Be mindful that this is a live classroom setting, everyone can see and hear everyone else.
 Proper attire will be expected. - 3.
 Make every attempt to secure arrangements for children, assure pets are fed/walked, and family knows that you are "in lecture". - 4.
-Cell phones should be on silent. - 5.
+Cell phones should be silenced. - 5.
 There will be break times during the lecture.
 Please do not log out of the lecture.
-You can mute your video and audio and step away from the computer.
+Students can mute their video and audio and step away from the computer.
 Please be back and ready at the time given.